 Conclusion: What do the Algorithms Say?

 Conclusively, it is hard to really tell what the algorithms say when trying to win at slots because they are almost always completely randomised.
-You can learn loosely how they work and try to find some loopholes with this information, other than that there is not much you can do.
+You can learn loosely how they work and try to find some loopholes with this information, other than there is not much you can do.
 Of course, some people have toiled away, reverse engineering a slot machine to find out exactly how the algorithm plays.
 There are stories of this being done successfully, but it is a colossal amount of effort and, ultimately, illegal.